A Transformative Returning of Humans to the Eco-fields

 - Participation in Earthtribe ceremonies, including an inipi sweat lodge if so desired.

-Tuition: $650, to be paid to The Center for Creative Resources/Earthtribe.
+Tuition: $695, to be paid to The Center for Creative Resources/Earthtribe for our weeklong option and $395 for the weekend option.
 Contact Shiila Safer

 To take The Immersion for academic credit: please note that an additional fee should be submitted to the Wisdom School of Graduate Studies in the amount of $800 (=$200 per credit x 4 credits).
 Please contact Stacy Newman: registrar@WisdomUniversity.org